nulab/scala-oauth2-provider/README.md

 [The OAuth 2.0](http://tools.ietf.org/html/rfc6749) server-side implementation written in Scala.

 This provides OAuth 2.0 server-side functionality and supporting function for [Playframework](http://www.playframework.com/).
-Playframework 2.1 and 2.2 are now supported.
+Playframework 2.2 is now supported.

 The idea of this library originally comes from [oauth2-server](https://github.com/yoichiro/oauth2-server) which is Java implementation of OAuth 2.0.